-From Joseph Smith to Mitt Romney, Mormons have had a long history with presidential races.
-But did you know there have been eight Mormons who made a bid to be the leader of their country?
+From Joseph Smith to Mitt Romney, Latter-day Saints have had a long history with presidential races.
+But did you know there have been eight Latter-day Saints who have made a bid to be the leader of their country?
 Read on to learn more about these fascinating Church members!

 1. Joseph Smith (1844, Independent)